Skip to Content

 Research

-Prof. Yenkey’s research extends sociological theories of social relationships, segregation and inter-group trust into the analysis of misconduct and market development.
+In a separate stream of work, Prof. Yenkey extends sociological theories of social relationships, segregation and inter-group trust into the analysis of misconduct and market development.
 He first developed this line of work in a long-term study of the effects of distrust stemming from ethnic tensions and fraud on the development of the Nairobi Securities Exchange.
 Currently, he studies the effects of political violence and corruption on global capital flows, particularly to African countries.
-An additional line of work on organizational misconduct studies the causes and effects of professional misconduct in the form of performance enhancing drug use among professional cyclists.
-Across these areas of work, Prof. Yenkey emphasizes careful attention to non-traditional contexts as an opportunity to link and expand theoretical explanations in economic sociology, organizational theory, criminology, and political economy.
+An additional line of work on organizational misconduct studies the causes and effects of performance-enhancing misconduct in highly competitive industries.
+Across these areas of work, Prof. Yenkey emphasizes careful contextual understanding as critical to empirical and theoretical contributions to economic sociology, organizational theory, criminology, and political economy.

 Research Interests